Tonyk1028/FLW-02.P-Unit-Project-Playlist-Heavy-/README.md

 ## JavaScript: Refactor Arrays to Objects

-11. [ ] Comment out the arrays data.
+11. [ x] Comment out the arrays data.
-12. [ ] Create an object for each of your songs.
+12. [x ] Create an object for each of your songs.
-13. [ ] Inside each object, add key/value pairs to store the image url, song name, artist, and song link.
+13. [x ] Inside each object, add key/value pairs to store the image url, song name, artist, and song link.
-14. [ ] Create an array that stores all of the objects.
+14. [x ] Create an array that stores all of the objects.

 ## JavaScript: Refactor Loops to Display Info